 #5 – Your camera skills are still important

 You can see exquisite details, colors, and sharpness in all the photos chosen by for the Wiengarten calendar.
 The work of capturing great landscape photos starts with your camera skills.
 Some of the techniques used for these photos include hyperfocal distance, automated bracketing, manual bracketing, selecting the correct shutter speed, using histogram to determine the ideal exposure, and more.
 Getting it right in-camera requires field work as well as a good dose of creativity.

-Even a simple photo like the one you see above was created using two different exposure.
-These exposure were not used to extend dynamic range; they were used to capture different details in different parts of the images as seen in images #2 and #3.
+Even a simple photo like the one you see above was created using two different camera exposure.
+These camera exposure were not used to extend dynamic range; they were used to capture different details in different parts of the images as seen in images #2 and #3.
 We highly encourage our student to abandon the “I will fix it in Photoshop later” attitude and develop camera skills and creativity to capture what they envision.

 The next time you want to create landscape photos that sell, look beyond golden hours or limitation of your equipment.
 Instead, focus on developing your camera skills and creativity to capture stunning photos.
 Feel free to share the lessons learned about business of photography in the comments below.